Everything I Didn't Say: Music and lyrics

 "Let's Go Home Together" was co-written by fellow The X Factor series nine contestant James Arthur.
 Originally envisioned as a duet between Arthur and Henderson, the duo performed the song during Arthur's Back from the Edge Tour (2017), for which Henderson was one of the support acts.
 There were plans for Henderson and Arthur to release the song but over two years neither singers' schedules matched up.
-Henderson said the song was "so special" and she "kept going back to it", and when asked how Tom Grennan became involved, she said, "Tom and I have been friends for years, I love his voice and I’m so happy we got to do this together."
+Henderson said the song was "so special" and she "kept going back to it", and when asked how Tom Grennan became involved, she said, "Tom and I have been friends for years, I love his voice and I'm so happy we got to do this together."
 Grennan expressed similar sentiments when he was asked to record the song, "When Ella hit me up and played me this song and then asked me to join her on it, I was absolutely buzzin'.
 Ella is a good mate, and it's so sick to finally get to sing together!"
 Producer Ollie Green worked on producing Grennan's vocals at RAK Studios and The Church in London, UK.
 The new duet between Henderson and Grennan is, included on Everything I Didn't Say.
 Speaking about the new version, Henderson said "When we released it, it was a time when everyone just missed going to the pub, you know?
 It helped remind people that we would be together again and you can actually meet someone in a bar and take them home.
 Seeing that song resonate felt good, I'm going to lie.
 I had it with me for such a long time!".
 The lyrics were described as tongue-in-cheek and playful, while the production was guitar and piano driven.

-Green also worked with Henderson and Nashville artist Mikky Ekko for the song "Cry on Me", a due between Henderson and Ekko.
+Green also worked with Henderson and Nashville artist Mikky Ekko for the song "Cry on Me", a duet between Henderson and Ekko.
 The song, along with the single "Brave" were described by the Evening Standard of having themes of "I Will Survive" (akin to the Gloria Gaynor song of the same name).
-"Brave" has lyrics that speak of "shaking the stigma of needing help and embracing someone’s support for you when you need them most".
+"Brave" has lyrics that speak of "shaking the stigma of needing help and embracing someone's support for you when you need them most".
 Henderson said that although she wrote the song a few years ago its sentiments really resonated with how she was feeling, "it was therapeutic and I needed it".
-It was also dedicated to Henderson's friend Paige Dougall who passed away a few days before its release.
+It was also dedicated to Henderson's friend Paige Dougall, who died a few days before its release.